theogroup/ogroup.net/src/_drafts/the-luxury-of-time.md

       **The Value of Waiting for IT &nbsp;**

-      In our experience in brand development for a wide range of luxury clients, if the perceived value of a product or service is high enough, people will wait for it.
+      If the perceived value is high enough, people will wait for it.
 Yearning is a powerful human experience that has been masterfully manipulated by some of the most successful brands in history.
 One obvious and notable example is the Birkin or Kelly bag by Hermes - now nearly impossible for the average consumer to even get their hands on one, but if you do, it’s 6-12 month wait for yours to arrive.
 For anything bespoke or custom made (clothes, furniture, jewelry) you will need to wait and it makes the eventual ownership that much more special.
 Anything that is of worth is worth waiting for.&nbsp; &nbsp;

       The formula (desire + waiting = demand) comes into contest with the